Letting go of what you love

 But I have to say, I love the swarms.
 Not every visitor has been respectful, and summer weekends can feel like an invasion.
 A lot of us have abandoned Breakneck, leaving it to the tourists, which can be heartbreaking.
 But no one falls in love with the outdoors without experiencing it, and no one will fight for something they do not love.
 Breakneck’s accessibility by train makes it one of the few wild places that city dwellers can reach without a car, which can lead to a lifelong relationship with the land, the views and the Hudson that turns day trippers into activists.

 When he’s not writing for The Current or teaching journalism at Marist College, Brian PJ Cronin can usually be found outside doing something questionable.
-You can reach him at [email protected]The Current is a nonprofit supported by its readers; please consider a year-end gift.
+You can reach him at [email protected].